GryllsAddons/ShaguTweaks-mods/README.md

 *Hides the tooltip while in combat.
 While in combat, holding shift will show the tooltip.*

 - **Hide Unit Frames**
-*Hide the player and pet frame if full health & mana, happy, no target and out of combat.
-Show on mouseover.*
+*Hide the player and pet frame if full health & mana, not casting a spell, happy, no target and out of combat.
+The frames will show on mouseover.*

 - **World Chat Hider**
 *Looks for world chat in the chat frames and hides it while in an instance.*